 While we have suspended our in-person Help Desks, we will be providing services following the procedures below:

-- Requesting help: Low-income citizens of Jefferson County with civil legal concerns can call us at 205.250.5198, ext.
-3 Monday through Friday, 8:30 a.m. to 5 p.m.
+- Requesting help: Low-income citizens of Jefferson County with civil legal concerns can call us at 205.250.5198 Monday through Friday, 8:30 a.m. to 5 p.m.
 Please note that we handle civil matters only and are unable to address criminal matters.

-- Intake: If your situation qualifies for our services, you will receive a call from an intake specialist the following day (excluding Fridays).
-At this time an intake specialist will verify your name, address, date of birth, and details related to your case.
+- Intake: If your situation qualifies, you will receive a call from an intake specialist to verify your name, address, date of birth, and details related to your case.
 We will also request proof of income at this time to verify you qualify as a low-income individual or family.

 - Receiving an appointment with an attorney volunteer: Following intake, please wait for a staff member to schedule you for an appointment to speak with one of our attorney volunteers.
 You will be given a time and date when the attorney will call.
 It is extremely important for you to be available to take this call.
 Any client who cannot be reached at their designated time will lose their place in line and need to wait for a new appointment to be scheduled, resulting in delay of service.